riteshdone0-cmd/riteshdone0-cmd/README.md

 <td width="100%" valign="top">

 ## 👨‍💻 More About Me
-I am a passionate developer with a strong interest in building complete end-to-end applications.
+Motivated by continuous learning and practical software development.
-I enjoy working on backend logic as much as crafting clean user interfaces, and I’m continuously improving my problem-solving skills.
+Focused on Java, Python, Web Development, and Full-Stack technologies with a strong interest in building real-world solutions.

 ---